heroku/hatchet/README.md

 HEROKU_API_USER=<redacted@redacted.com>
 HATCHET_ALIVE_TTL_MINUTES=7

-# HATCHET_RUN_MULTI=1      # WARNING: Setting this env var will incur chages against your account.
+# HATCHET_RUN_MULTI=1      # WARNING: Setting this env var will incur charges against your account.
 To use this env var you must also enable `HATCHET_EXPENSIVE_MODE`
 # HATCHET_EXPENSIVE_MODE=1 # WARNING: Do not set this environment variable unless you're okay with possibly large bills
 ```